 Clinical Depression usually lasts longer than Situational Depression and may or may not be surrounded by life changes.

-Often, there are changes in family situations, sleep schedule, eating, school, work and life.
+Often, there are changes in family situations, sleep schedules, eating, school, work, and life.

 The clinical diagnosis of depression is based on a variety of symptoms and there is not a specific laboratory test to confirm.